Veraval–Indore Mahamana Express

-The 19319 / 19320 Veraval - Indore Mahamana Express is an Indian express train belonging to Western Railway zone that runs between Veraval Junction and Indore Junction in India.
+The 19319 / 19320 Veraval–Indore Mahamana Express is an Indian express train belonging to Western Railway zone that runs between Veraval Junction and Indore Junction in India.
 It is currently operated once a week with 19319/19320 train numbers.

 Coach composition

-The train has standard ICF rakes with a maximum speed of 110 km/h.
-The train consists of 16 coaches :
+The train has LHB rakes with a maximum speed of 110 km/h.
+The train consists of 22 coaches :